DoctorLai/steem-docs/steem-deployment.md

 To be safe, we can wait 63 seconds (21 blocks) to ensure the transaction is irreversible.

 # Interact with Local Node
-We can interact with the local node once it is up and running which we can verify via viewing the logs e.g. `docker logs -f` seeing Blocks Synchronization messages like this:
+We can interact with the local node once it is up and running which we can verify via viewing the logs e.g. `docker logs -f` or `./run.sh logs` seeing Blocks Synchronization messages like this:

 ```log
 1181706ms p2p_plugin.cpp:212            handle_block         ] Got 8 transactions on block 59135809 by steem-agora -- Block Time Offset: -293 ms